jezzsantos/saastack/docs/design-principles/0030-recording.md

 * `IAuditReporter` is for capturing application-level business-defined, regulatory/compliance auditable events in the software. e.g., an end-user accepted a certain version of an EULA.
 Or an end-user deleted a critical resource being managed by the tenant, etc.
 * `IUsageReporter` is for capturing usage metrics about end-users using the system.
 In general, these are application-level, business-interest (product-outcomes) that drive important business metrics, like activation, acquisition, referral, retention, etc.
 * `IMetricReporter` is for capturing metrics about the system, like performance metrics of the system or metrics about the data in the system. e.g., how many events exist for a specific aggregate.
-* `ILogger`(a.k.a Logging) is for the typical diagnostic traces that engineers supporting the system are accustomed to seeing in production logs, that help them identify what happened, usually when experiencing an outage or defect in the software.
+* `ILogger`(a.k.a.
+Logging) is for the typical diagnostic traces that engineers supporting the system are accustomed to seeing in production logs, that help them identify what happened, usually when experiencing an outage or defect in the software.

 ### Structured Logging